This article presents a complete comparison between REST vs SOAP API in a cloud-native environment.

 REST is a data-driven interface primarily used to access a source (URI) for specific data; SOAP is a function-driven protocol.
 REST allows you to choose your data type (plain text, HTML, XML, or JSON), whereas SOAP only uses XML.

 There have been several discussions and comparisons of REST versus SOAP API designs.
-But which technique is preferable for developing cloud-native services and applications.
-Before you can choose any of them for the difference and similarities among them can help you.
+But which technique is preferable for developing cloud-native services and applications?
+Before you can choose any of them the difference and similarities can help you.

 REST and SOAP are two methods for transmitting data over the internet.